 The easiest rollover case to prove at trial is if you are a passenger in a vehicle that rolled over.
 In these cases, liability is easy to establish.
 The passenger essentially points her finger at the driver and other possible defendants and essentially says to the jury, "You guys figure out who is at fault.
 But you know it is not me and I deserve compensation."
 This is almost invariably a winning argument on liability and the battle is solely about damages and insurance coverage.

-The toughest rollover case to proof is the product liability case.
+The toughest rollover case to prove is the product liability case.
 The claims usually involve SUVs.
-The claims is often a design defect that the vehicle is too top-heavy and that, as a result, safety features should have been added to compensate for that weight.
+The claims are often a design defect that the vehicle is too top-heavy and that, as a result, safety features should have been added to compensate for that weight.

 Can these cases be won?
 Absolutely.
 But no plaintiffs' attorney is going to take these cases unless the injuries are catastrophic or the victim is killed.
 Why?
-Because the cost of bringing these claims is extraordinary and you need the possibility of a very large damage award to justify the cost of bringing one of these cases to trial.Scenario of How a Rollover Crash Might Actually Occur
+Because the cost of bringing these claims is extraordinary and you need the possibility of a very large damage award to justify the cost of bringing one of these cases to trial.What Are the Possible Causes of a Rollover Crash?

 Our firm does not take every accident case that comes to us.
 But if we take your case, you can expect us to fight for you like there is no tomorrow.
 The team of attorneys at Miller & Zois is very experienced in serious injury and wrongful death vehicle crash cases and are dedicated to achieving the most favorable results possible for their clients.
 To see if you have a claim, please contact our attorneys today at 800-553-8082 to get a free case evaluation online.More on Motor Vehicle Tort Claims